UWNetworksLab/uProxy-obfuscators/README.md

 The uProxy obfuscation layer provides resistance against large-scale DPI attempts to passively detect uProxy.

-This obfsucation layer does not protect against active adversaries, or adversaries that can throw expensive resource (such as people) at identifying connection properties.
+This obfsucation layer does not protect against active adversaries, or adversaries that can throw expensive resources (such as people) at identifying connection properties.

 Building
 --------